icann/rdap-conformance-tool/docs/2019_gtld/response/domain.md

   "message": "The globally unique identifier in the nameserver object handle is not registered in EPPROID."
 }
 ```
-4. If the _nameservers_ member is included within the _domain_ object and at least one nameserver object contains a _handle_ or a _status_ element, validate that all nameserver objects include a handle and a status element.
+4. If the _nameservers_ member is included within the _domain_ object AND THE QUERY IS TO A GLTD REGISTRAR (i.e. --gtld-registrar option) and at least one nameserver object contains a _handle_ or a _status_ element, validate that all nameserver objects include a handle and a status element.
 ```json
 {
   "code": -47203,